 Cluster B Personality Disorders – Dramatic, Emotional, or Erratic

-There are 4 different Cluster B personality disorders:
+The 4 Cluster B personality disorders include:

 - Antisocial Personality Disorder